 An experienced dermatologist should examine the scalp under magnification (preferably with a device called a densitometer) to assess the degree of miniaturization of the hair follicles.
 This assessment is very important for recommending the proper course of treatment.

 Some advertised clinics might recommend a costly hair analysis or a scalp biopsy to properly diagnose your hair loss.
 The only reason to have a hair analysis is to assess the possibility of poison-induced hair loss.
 A hair analysis may reveal substances such as arsenic or lead; however, hair loss caused by poisoning does not present itself in a typical male pattern.
+Learn more about male pattern baldness and how it differs from telogen effluvium.

 You should avoid these clinics and seek the advice of a board-certified dermatologist who can properly examine you and help you treat your hair loss.